azhuchkov/tgbounce/README.md

 ```

 ### Command execution
-Here is the **bounce** that sends every text message to the Notification Center:
+Here is the **bounce** that sends every text message to the macOS Notification Center:
 ```json
 {
   "on": {